The 6 Best Road Cycling Shoes (from Budget to Premium)

 Speaking of fit, you can also tighten both sides of the heel retention.
 It is nice to have a feature that ensures the heel cups will hold your heels securely and won’t slip during sprints or ride out of the saddle.

-Sidi 2 Wire are durable, so they will last you for years.
+Sidi Wire 2s are durable, so they will last you for years.
 And if you walk more than usual in your cycling shoes, you can replace the pads that protect the super-stiff carbon sole when they wear out.

 Yes, these shoes are stiff to maximize the power transfer you put into every pedal stroke.
-So if you like to compete and hunt KOMs, you know what to do.
+So, if you like to compete and hunt KOMs, you know what to do.

 Sidi Genius 10